 On October 2, 2018, the U.S. Northern District Court granted a Motion for Consolidation of Related Actions, Appointment as Lead Plaintiff and Approval of Lead Counsel filed by Plaintiff Edgardo Guerrini, which consolidated the Guerrini and Yzeiraj actions under the caption In re Restoration Robotics, Inc. Securities Litigation, Case No. 5:18-cv-03712-EJD.
 On November 30, 2018, Lead Plaintiff Edgardo Guerrini filed a Consolidated Amended Complaint for violations of federal securities laws asserting the same claims, against the same defendants, as his original complaint but adding certain allegations in support of those claims.
 On January 29, 2019, the Company, along with certain of its current and former executive officers and directors, filed a motion to dismiss the Consolidated Amended Complaint for failure to state a claim under Federal Rule of Civil Procedure 12(b)(6).
 The venture capital defendants and underwriter defendants filed joinders to the Company's motion to dismiss on the same day.
-A hearing on the Company's motion to dismiss is scheduled for July 11, 2019.
 The Company is unable to predict the date on which the District Court will issue any decision on the motion to dismiss at this time.